Common questions about Agriculture, Environment and Animal Care industry placements

 You must provide a safe working environment and ensure adequate induction and suitable training.
 For example, a small waterway environment protection organisation wanted students to work in a team clearing culverts and tunnels in the path of a land drain.
 Full and specific training for working and operating in confined spaces was provided to all staff including the student and a risk assessment was documented.

 Specialist or protective clothing may also be needed for some tasks.
-The college or school you are working with in some cases may be able to provide the equipment the student needs, or tell you the sizes of the student so you can make sure your spare PPE will fit.
+The school or college you are working with in some cases may be able to provide the equipment the student needs, or tell you the sizes of the student so you can make sure your spare PPE will fit.